awatemonosan/MsgQueue-Client/README.md

 * 0.1.9 Added Ping method for testing connectivity
 * 0.1.9 Added 'connected' event that fires once msgQueue-server is available
 * 0.1.10 Add MsgQueue.log.
 Set to true to enable debug outputs
+* 0.1.11 Fix bug causing ping to not send